 Both of these tests let the doctor look at and take samples of the structures in the area between the lungs (called the mediastinum).
 These tests are done in an operating room while you are in a deep sleep (under general anesthesia).
 The main difference between them is that a mediastinotomy involves a slightly larger cut (incision), a little lower down on the chest.

 This test can be done to find out if cancer has spread to the spaces between the lungs and the chest wall, or to the linings of these spaces.
 It can also be used to sample tumors on the outer parts of the lungs.
 It is done in an operating room while you are in a deep sleep (under general anesthesia).
 The doctor makes a small cut in the skin on the side of the chest and uses a thin, lighted tube connected to a video camera and screen to look at the space between the lungs and the chest wall.
 Samples of tumor or lymph nodes can be removed and sent to the lab to look for cancer.

 Thoracoscopy can also be used as part of the treatment to remove part of a lung in some early-stage lung cancers.
-This type of operation, known as video-assisted thoracic surgery (VATS), is described in more detail in the “Surgery” section.
+This type of operation, known as video-assisted thoracic surgery (VATS), is described in more detail in “Surgery for non-small cell lung cancer.”

 Blood tests are not used to find lung cancer, but they are done to get a sense of a person’s overall health.
 A complete blood count (CBC) shows whether your blood has normal numbers of different blood cell types.
 This test will be done often if you are treated with chemo because these drugs can affect the blood-forming cells of the bone marrow.
 Other blood tests can spot problems in different organs such as the kidneys, liver, and bones.